suncoast-devs/handbook/lessons/setup-windows/reading/vs-code.md

+---
-# Visual Studio Code
+title: Visual Studio Code
+---

 Developers can be fiercely opinionated about which code editing environment is better.
 Here at SDG, we require using Visual Studio Code.

 VS Code is a extendable lightweight editor that allows us to see what is going on so if you ever get the more powerful tools (like Visual Studio or Eclipse).
 It will not be a crutch, but a tool.
 This is like starting with a screwdriver, and working our way up to power drill.

 ## Installation (via Scoop)